alirezagoldoust/quera/README.md

 (delete):api/question/delete/?source=teacher&id=30
 ```
 ## More detail about program structure
+The Q-GPT asked questions and teacher asked questions are saved in two seprated table models in api app.<br><br>
+The media uploaded from users will be saved in a folder called 'uploaded_files'.<br><br>
-For generating title of questions (and answer for gpt asked questions) I used OpenAI API.<br>
-To use that service you should put your OPENAI_API_KEY in .env file.<br>
+For generating title of questions (and answer for gpt asked questions) I used OpenAI API.
+To use that service you should put your OPENAI_API_KEY in your .env file.<br>
-If you are running the project in Iran it's likely to face ConnectionError using this service :)<br>
-But you can test the service in google colab notebook.<br>
+And if you are running the project in Iran it's likely to face ConnectionError while using this service :) but you can test the function view that uses service in google colab notebook.<br><br>
+Hope you enjoy it ;)